-Fiat currencies fail when they violate the basic characteristics that make money valuable.
-History is chock-full of fiat currency crises.
+Fiat currencies fail when they violate the core characteristics of money.
+History is chock-full of fiat currency disasters.

 German Papiermark: After World War I, the German government printed massive quantities of the Papiermark to pay for war debts and cover the cost of reparations demanded by the Allied powers.
 This led to a sharp increase in the money supply, which in turn caused extreme hyperinflation and widespread poverty.
 From August 1922 to December 1923, consumer prices in Germany doubled (on average) every 3.70 days.

 Hungarian pengő: In 1946, Hungary experienced the worst hyperinflation ever recorded.
 World War II destroyed much of the nation’s infrastructure, forcing the government to excessively print money and take on high levels of public debt.
 This expansionary monetary policy soon led to economic collapse.
 To keep up with hyperinflation, Hungary’s government printed bills worth 100,000,000,000,000,000,000 (one hundred quintillion) pengő.
 Hungary soon introduced a new currency, the forint, which was directly convertible to gold.

 Yugoslav dinar: The dinar plummeted in value in the mid-1990s, particularly during the Croatian War of Independence and the Bosnian War.
 The government cranked up the money printer to fund military operations and to pay for federal expenses, leading to an oversupply of the currency.
 According to the Hanke-Krus World Hyperinflation Table, hyperinflation peaked at 313 million percent in January 1994.